-Ubuntu MATE uses MATE desktop environment which is forked from GNOME 2.
-Unlike the GNOME (version 3), GNOME 2 had a more traditional desktop approach.
-Many people did not like the new interface of GNOME 3 and this resulted in the birth of Mate desktop environment.
+Ubuntu MATE uses the MATE desktop environment, which is forked from GNOME 2.
+Unlike the current GNOME (version 3), GNOME 2 had a more traditional desktop approach.
+Many people did not like the new interface of GNOME 3 and this resulted in the birth of the MATE desktop environment.

-If you have lower hardware configuration and you like more traditional desktop, you would like Ubuntu Mate.
+If you have a lower hardware configuration and you like a more traditional desktop, you’ll enjoy Ubuntu MATE.
 This video shows Ubuntu MATE 18.04 in action:

 7. Ubuntu Budgie

 Ubuntu Budgie is the latest official flavor of Ubuntu.
-As the name suggests, it uses Budgie as the desktop.
-Budgie desktop environment is developed by Solus Linux.
-Thanks to its modern and elegant looks, Budgie soon developed a good fan following.
+As the name suggests, it uses Budgie as the desktop environment.
+Budgie is developed by Solus Linux.
+Thanks to its modern and elegant looks, Budgie has quickly developed a good fan following.

-Budgie provides you a macOS like notification area and GNOME like side launcher.
+Budgie provides you with a macOS-like notification area and a GNOME-like side launcher.
 The overall UI is aesthetically pleasing.
-Go for it if you want a modern looking desktop.
+Go for it if you want a modern-looking desktop.
 Here’s what it looks like:

 8. Ubuntu Kylin

-This Ubuntu flavor is specifically focused on Chinese users.
-It provides support for Chinese language and few other things more suited for Chinese users.
+This Ubuntu flavor is specifically aimed at Chinese users.
+It provides support for the Chinese language and a few other things more suited to Chinese users.

-Edubuntu is a shorter form of Education+Ubuntu.
-Basically, it’s a GNOME implementation with a focus on schools and educational institutes.
+Edubuntu is an abbreviation of Education+Ubuntu.
+Basically, it’s a GNOME implementation with a focus on schools and educational institutions.
 It comes bundled with applications and games suitable for students.

-I won’t advise you to use Edubuntu for general purpose computing.
+I wouldn’t advise that you use Edubuntu for general-purpose computing.
 It has a limited focus.
-You are better off with other Ubuntu variants.
+You’re better off with other Ubuntu variants.

 10. Ubuntu Studio

-Though Ubuntu Studio uses Xfce desktop environment, it comes preinstalled with audio video tools.
-This Ubuntu variant caters the need of audio, video and graphics creators.
+Ubuntu Studio uses the Xfce desktop environment and comes preinstalled with audio and video tools.
+This Ubuntu variant caters for the needs of audio, video and graphics creators.

-If you are in the creative field, Ubuntu Studio could be of your interest.
+If you’re in the creative field, Ubuntu Studio could be of interest to you.

-Mythbuntu is a minimal Ubuntu installation meant exclusively for MythTV.
-MythTV is an open source software for multimedia center and home theater PC.
+Mythbuntu is a minimal Ubuntu installation intended exclusively for MythTV.
+MythTV is an open-source program for multimedia center and home theater PCs.

 Which Ubuntu to choose and how?

-To sum up, as a normal desktop user, your focus should be on default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate and Ubuntu Budgie.
-And based on YOUR preference, you can choose to install the one you like.
+To sum up, as a normal desktop user, your focus should be on the default Ubuntu, Kubuntu, Lubuntu, Xubuntu, Ubuntu Mate and Ubuntu Budgie.
+And according to YOUR preference, you can choose to install the one you like.

-If you are still confused about choosing Ubuntu flavor, I suggest to try them out.
-You can start by creating live USB of Ubuntu flavors one by one and then test them without even installing.
+If you’re still confused about choosing an Ubuntu flavor, I suggest that you try them out.
+You can start by creating live USBs of the Ubuntu flavors one by one and then test them without even installing them.

-I just chose my Ubuntu flavor but I cannot figure out which version to use
+I just chose my Ubuntu flavor but I can’t figure out which version to use

 That’s another question that might trouble you.
 At the time of writing this article, you might find yourself wondering if you need to install Ubuntu 14.04, 16.04, 17.10 or 18.04?
-Even more, you might be wondering what exactly are those numbers.
+You might even be wondering what those numbers are exactly.

-To understand those versions, you need to know Ubuntu release cycle.
-An Ubuntu version number actually comprises of the year and the month in which it was released.
-So, when you see Ubuntu 16.04, you know that it was first released in April 2016.
+To understand those versions, you need to be familiar with the Ubuntu release cycle.
+An Ubuntu version number actually consists of the year and the month that it was released.
+So when you see Ubuntu 16.04, you know that it was first released in April 2016.

-Ubuntu releases a new version every six months.
-And this happens in the month of April (04) and October (10).
+Ubuntu releases a new version every six months, and this happens in the months of April (04) and October (10).
 There are two types of releases:

 - Normal release: Released after every 6 months and is supported for 9 months.

-Pros of a normal release are that you get the latest features, applications and the newest version of the various software.
+The pros of a normal release are that you get the latest features and applications, and the newest version of the various software packages.
 However, you’ll need to upgrade every nine months.
-For example, if you choose to install Ubuntu 17.04 (any flavor), it will not get any updates after Jan’18.
+For example, if you choose to install Ubuntu 17.04 (any flavor), it will not get any updates after Jan ’18.
 This will leave your system unsecured.

 If you choose an LTS release (any flavor), you don’t need to worry about upgrading to a newer release every 9 months.
 However, it may take some time before you have the latest versions of some software.
-LTS releases are preferred for production system machines and this is why only the stable version of various programs are made available to them.
+LTS releases are preferred for production system machines, and this is why only the stable versions of many programs are made available to them.

-At the time of writing this article, if you were wondering which Ubuntu version to choose, I suggest Ubuntu 18.04 LTS.
+At the time of writing this article, if you’re wondering which Ubuntu version to choose, I suggest Ubuntu 18.04 LTS.
 You’ll be covered till 2023.

-Everything fine but should I go for 32 bit or 64 bit Ubuntu?
+That’s all fine, but should I go for 32-bit or 64-bit Ubuntu?

-At the end, you might ask if you need to install 32 bit or 64 bit Ubuntu?
+Finally, you might ask whether you need to install 32-bit or 64-bit Ubuntu.

-To that, my suggestion is to first identify if you have a 32-bit system or 64-bit system.
+To that, my suggestion is to first identify whether you have a 32-bit system or a 64-bit system.
 You can use this trick in Windows to find that out.

-- If your system supports 32 bit or if your system has less than 2 GB of RAM, install 32 bit Ubuntu MATE or Lubuntu.
+- If your system supports 32-bit or if it has less than 2 GB of RAM, install 32-bit Ubuntu MATE or Lubuntu.

-Did you make your mind about which Ubuntu to install?
+Have you made up your mind about which Ubuntu to install?

-I think I have provided enough to help you make up your mind on which Ubuntu should you choose to install.
+I think I’ve provided enough information to help you decide which Ubuntu you should choose to install.
 But if you still have questions or even suggestions, do let me know in the comment section below.
 I always like to read and answer the comments.